Multiple Subwoofers: Optimize Them With Multi-Sub Optimizer Software

 -

-- Jeff Mery has created a Youtube tutorial video for MSO.
+- Jeff Mery has created a YouTube tutorial video for MSO.
 It includes clear and detailed explanations of the features introduced starting with 1.1.0, such as the Measurement Import Wizard and the Configuration Wizard.
-Watching this video is highly recommended for both new and experienced MSO users.

 - Jeff also made an updated video summarizing the MSO changes as of version 1.1.6.